Fact file - 2018 entry

 This course interrogates cinema and television as art forms and as industries, locating them within specific historical and social contexts.

 Read full overview

-In the first year, students engage in multidisciplinary activity in addition to core studies in film and television history, production cultures, the analysis of film texts and key critical perspectives, and the contexts of film and television consumption.
+In the first year, you engage in multidisciplinary activity in addition to core studies in film and television history, production cultures, the analysis of film texts and key critical perspectives, and the contexts of film and television consumption.

-The second year deepens and enhances students' understanding of key critical and theoretical approaches in the study of the production, circulation and cultural reception of film and television.
+The second year deepens and enhances your understanding of key critical and theoretical approaches in the study of the production, circulation and cultural reception of film and television.
 Modules therefore explore the ways film and television converge in the contemporary media landscape, the phenomena of transnational media flows, and the social significance of the culture industries and issues of representation.
-Students also have the opportunity to investigate practical media applications.
+You also have the opportunity to investigate practical media applications.

 A levels: ABB, with at least one essay-based subject at A level preferred

 This course may also be accessed via a foundation year for which the entry requirements are BCC at A level, find out more here.

 IELTS 7.0 (no less than 6.0 in any element)

 If you require additional support to take your language skills to the required level, you can attend a presessional course at the Centre for English Language Education (CELE), which is accredited by the British Council for the teaching of English.
 Successful students can progress onto their chosen degree course without taking IELTS again.

 We recognise that potential students have a wealth of different experiences and follow a variety of pathways into higher education, so we treat applicants with alternative qualifications (besides A-levels and the International Baccalaureate) as individuals, and accept students with a range of less conventional qualifications including: